PetPalHQ

 For dogs

-The companion guide on best lick mats for dogs and cats covers the food-stuffed-toy half of an AVSAB-aligned departure routine; the camera covers the observation half.
+The companion guide on best lick mats for dogs and cats covers the food-stuffed-toy half of an AVSAB-aligned departure routine.
+The camera covers the observation half.
 Neither replaces a behavior plan.

 For cats